gwpachlatko/anything-goes/_posts/2022-04-18-windows11-review-like.md

 <h3>Support</h3>

-<p>The last, but certainly not least, of the things I did like may come as a surpise for many a reader.
+<p>The last, but certainly not least, of the things I did like may come as a surprise for many a reader.
 Yet Microsoft&#8217;s Support should not be confused with their &#8220;Online Help&#8221; or even their local &#8220;Troubleshooting&#8221; (or whatever you want to call that nonsense).
 The former is a bunch of knowledgeable and actively helpful people, the latter are a waste of time.</p>

 <p>The copy of Windows 11 I tested shipped with a trial version of the &#8220;Family Edition&#8221; of Microsoft 365 (the Office Suite).
 It automatically renews to the Family Edition after the trial period expires, unless one stops the subscription before the deadline (which might lead to a loss of whatever one may have produced during the trial period, if one did not have the mind to make copies of their produce).</p>

 <p>Basically, I don&#8217;t mind their marketing plan (of course, they try to collect money wherever they may), the concept as such is not bad (and they are quite open about it).
-However, I really have no use for a 6&#8211;person subscription (or a 6 <abbr>TB</abbr> cloud storage), and my internet connection is fast enough to use the remote Office Suite exclusively.
+However, I really have no use for a 6&#8211;person subscription (or a cloud storage of 6 <abbr>TB</abbr>), and my internet connection is fast enough to use the remote Office Suite exclusively.
 On the other hand, I didn&#8217;t want to lose the opportunity to test the Office Suite for another while.</p>

 <p>Soon, I was set to keep Microsoft 365, but there was no (obvious) way to downgrade the renewal to a Single Edition subscription.
 This was an opportunity to test the support team, if ever I had seen one.
 I never tire to advise people to test the support team before signing a contract (if nothing else, take away this advise &#8212; it&#8217;s free and copyleft).</p>